As a Character Sheet, spoilers will be below.

 A house slave that serves as Candie's mistress/companion.

 - Category Traitor: She's quite pleased with her lofty position as Candie's mistress.
+Unlike the other slaves witnessing the fight a the Cleopatra club, she's dismissive of the suffering of Luigi as he's incapacitated and killed by Big Fred.

 - Happiness in Slavery: Much like Stephen, she seems happy to have eked out a relatively comfortable life for herself in a country that's harsh on black people.